josePereiro/StringRepFilter.jl/README.md

 This way a compound boolean expression can be computed.

-Finally, wrap a patter in a tuple to negate it.
+Finally, wrap a pattern in a tuple to negate it.

 ```julia
 julia> has_match(dic, ["A" => "^1", :B => "C{3}", r"^NO MATCH"])